PEOPLE

 President & CEO, BioKansas

 Dr. Sonia Hall focuses on building the bioscience ecosystem in her role at BioKansas.
-Previously, Dr. Hall was Director of Engagement and Development at the Genetics Society of America and conducted postdoctoral research and training in academic administration at the University of Massachusetts Medical School.
+Previously, Dr. Hall was Director of Engagement and Development at the Genetics Society of America and conducted postdoctoral research and training in academic administration at the UMass Chan Medical School.
 Dr. Hall has volunteered her time on the board of Future of Research.
 She earned a PhD in Molecular, Cellular, and Developmental Biology and a BS in Biology at the University of Kansas.

 Louis Justement, PhD